What is Iyengar Yoga?

-Common Poses: Tree Pose (Vrksasana) with props, Supported Shoulderstand (Salamba Sarvangasana), King of the Dance Pose (Natarajasana) with support, Supported Bridge Pose (Setu Bandha Sarvangasana)
+Tree Pose (Vrksasana), Supported Shoulderstand (Salamba Sarvangasana), Dancer's Pose (Natarajasana), Supported Bridge Pose (Setu Bandha Sarvangasana)

 Experience Level: Mixed Level (Suitable for All)